 What these guys are missing

 While that’s a strong statement, it may not be fair to say.
-Because I haven’t seen current new business pitch decks.
+Because I haven’t seen current new business pitch decks from holding companies.
 What’s missing is talk of how great ideas move through these links!
 That should be all be in capital letters.
-And let’s also keep in mind that ideas can mean strategy, creative, execution and more.
+And let’s also keep in mind that ideas can mean any kind of agency deliverable: strategy, creative, execution and more.
+Using any channel.